History of rail transport in Malawi: Background

-From the 1890s, small river steamers operated between Chinde at the mouth of the Zambezi and Chiromo on the Lower Shire River, a distance of 180 mi.
-However, the main areas of economic activity in the BCA were around Blantyre in the Shire Highlands, over 50 mi from Chiromo, and transport to the river was costly and inefficient.
-Steamers also navigated the Upper Shire and Lake Nyasa (now Lake Malawi), but about 50 mi of the Middle Shire was impassable.
+From the 1890s, small river steamers operated between Chinde, Mozambique, on one of the mouths of the Zambezi., and Chiromo, Malawi, on the Lower Shire River, a distance of 180 mi.
+Above Chiromo, the Middle Shire is not navigable due falls and rapids.
+However, the main areas of economic activity in the BCA were around Blantyre in the Shire Highlands, over 50 mi upriver from Chiromo.
+Transport between the two was costly and inefficient.
+Steamers also navigated the Upper Shire and Lake Nyasa (now Lake Malawi).
 Railways could supplement water transport and, as the BCA was nowhere nearer than 200 mi to a suitable Indian Ocean port, a short rail link to river ports was more practical than a line direct to the coast.

 Shire Highlands Railway

-Low Shire River levels after 1896 made water transport more difficult.
-In 1901, the Shire Highlands Railway Company was formed by Blantyre-based investors.
+Water levels in the Shire River reduced after 1896 and made water transport more difficult.
+In 1901, the Shire Highlands Railway Company was formed by Blantyre-based investors to bypass the river in Nyasaland.
 It soon obtained a concession to build a railway from Port Herald (now Nsanje) on the Shire River at the southernmost point of the protectorate, to Fort Johnston (now Mangochi), at the southern end of Lake Nyasa, via Chiromo and Blantyre.
 The first section of this line, between Port Herald and Chiromo, was handed over to traffic on 1 September 1904.

 Further construction of the railway was greatly hampered by a difference in elevation of more than 3000 ft between Chiromo and Blantyre.
 The difficulties were so severe that the Shire Highlands Railway ran out of funds, with the consequence that another company, the British South Africa Company, assumed the task of completing the section, which was finally opened on 23 January 1909.
 Additional reductions in the Shire River's flow made Port Herald unsatisfactory, so a Zambezi port was needed.

 Central African Railway

-In 1914, the British South Africa Company built the Central African Railway of 61 mi from Port Herald to Chindio on the north bank of the Zambezi.
+In 1914, the British South Africa Company built the Central African Railway of 61 mi from Port Herald/Nsanje to Chindio on the north bank of the Zambezi, about 40 km downstream from Muturara.
 From there, goods went by river steamers to Chinde then by sea to Beira, involving three transhipments and delays.
 The Central African Railway was poorly built, and soon needed extensive repairs.